 A responsible supply chain

 The procurement policy is an important element in Proximus' corporate involvement.
 The Procurement team wants to ensure that its suppliers provide products and services in such a way that they meet and even exceed the legal requirements, by integrating social, environmental, ethical and sustainable aspects.
-We also ask our suppliers to promote the same CSR principles with their own partners.
+We ask our suppliers to promote the same sustainability principles with their own partners.

 Our code is based on the following international standards: